 Bridport Runners is a small and friendly running club catering for all ages and abilities over the age of 17.
-We are based in Bridport, Dorset, and have been affiliated for about 10 years.
-We have a wide membership of about 45 runners.
+We are based in Bridport, Dorset, and have been affiliated for more than 10 years.
+We have a wide membership of about 40 runners.

 Bridport Runners meet twice a week, Sunday and Wednesday.
 Every Sunday we meet at 9.00 am in West Bay at The West Bay Hotel.
 After a warm-up session around the harbour we typically run on one of our three scenic routes for a good 60 to 90 minutes either along the beach to Burton Bradstock/Cogden Beach (depending on the situation at the cliffs) and back along the golf course or up to Thorncombe Beacon along the very hilly Coastal Path.
 Sometimes we go inland as well and return via Burton Bradstock (“The Ridge”).
 Shorter options for beginners are always possible on a Sunday run.